alejosilvalau/smartcontract-lottery/README.md

 ## Summary

 This project allows to create a blockchain lottery with ETH based on a USD fee.
 The admins will close the lottery when is over and the lottery will select a random winner.
-Contracts contained:
+Contract contained:

-- `AdvancedCollectible`: It creates a random collectible between 3 puppies
-- `SimpleCollectible`: It creates the simplest NFT, following the ERC720 standards.
+- `Lottery`: It creates the lottery with all it's functions

 - [smartcontract-lottery](#smartcontract-lottery)
   - [Summary](#summary)